falconxtj/GLiDe/README.md

 2. Install Numpy version 1.19.1 or above
 3. Install Pandas version 1.1.0 or above
 4. Install RegEx version 2.5.83 or above
 5. Install SeqMap.
-Please go to the [official cite](http://www-personal.umich.edu/~jianghui/seqmap/download/seqmap-1.0.13-src.zip) and download the seqmap-1.0.13-src.zip.
+Please go to the [official cite]([http://www-personal.umich.edu/~jianghui/seqmap/download/seqmap-1.0.13-src.zip](https://jhui2014.github.io/seqmap/)) and download the seqmap-1.0.13-src.zip.
 Please follow the instructions of SeqMap.
 Briefly, unzip the file and open the command line window to use the cd command to the fold path and input "g++ -O3 -m64 -o seqmap match.cpp" or "g++ -O3 -m32 -o seqmap match.cpp" based on your computer system.
-After that copy one seqmap executable file to your working directory.
+After that please add your_installation_path to PATH.
 6. Install blast.
 Please go to the [official site](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/) and download blast version 2.15.0 or above.
 For Windows users, after installation, please add your_installation_path/NCBI/blast-2.15.0+/bin to PATH.

 ### Step 2: Prepare the necessary files.